mattthughes/souls-like-gallery-app/README.md

 #### Gallery

 This Page will showcase many different posts but not in detail showing just the image or video of the post if a user wishes to find out more information regarding a post then the user can just click on the post image or video which will load the post detail.
+I reused the post component which would show the post image, the user could view the post detail upon clicking on the image which would reuse the post detail component, this was done to make sure the user could simultaneously go from the gallery page to the post detail view there is a button stating back to gallery if the user wishes to redirect improving the user experience.
+The navigation bar component was also reused to have the same navigation bar on all pages.

 ##### Mobile Gallery view